GrahamCampbell/Laravel-Binput/README.md

 ## Usage

-There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-Core ) for Laravel Core.
+There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-Binput ) for Laravel Binput.

 You may see an example of implementation in [CMS Core](https://github.com/GrahamCampbell/CMS-Core).